SND-Labs/TeXR-RV1/README.md

 ![Dark Mode](https://github.com/SND-Labs/TeXR-RV1/blob/main/Documentation/tm.png)

 4. RV1 supports OTA updates, meaning you can upload your own firmware, to do so:

+     ***CAUTION!
+UPLOADING A CUSTOM FIRMWARE CAN LEAD TO BRICKING YOUR RV1 REMOTE CONTROLLER SO AT LEAST MAKE SURE YOU HAVE AN ALREADY WORKING OTA UPDATE CODE AND TEST IT ON A ESP32 BASED PROJECT or DEV BOARD AND PROCEED CAREFULLY AND WITH DOUBLE VERIFICATION IN EVERY STEP***

       * Create a mobile Hotspot using your phone or pc | **Hotspot Name: OTA** | **Hotspot password: T3XR_RV1** |
       * Connect your PC on the recently created Hotspot.
       * On the RV1 Open Menu (Menu button).
       * Go to the Settings page (Page 2).
       * Select the *update* option
       * Confirm by pressing the *OK* button.
-      Then the Remote should Automatically connect to the Hotspot and displays an IP Address on the screen:
+      Then the device should display *Connecting...* then Automatically connects to the Hotspot and displays an IP Address on the screen:

      ![Dark Mode](https://github.com/SND-Labs/TeXR-RV1/blob/main/Documentation/update.png)